Building A Raised Bed Organic Garden In The Suburbs

 A picture of me standing in the garden

-This isn’t such a good picture because it’s a scan.. but that’s me standing in my own urban garden in the mid summer.
+This isn’t such a good picture because it’s a scan, and it’s also from many years ago.. but that’s me standing in my own urban garden in the mid summer.
 It was a labor of love and a work to be proud of, and I was.

 I hope this gives you some inspiration and a few ideas on ways that you might be able to create an organic garden for yourself!